royrusso/probus/README.md

 ## Introduction

-Minerva is a network scanner that identifies security vulnerabilities in your network and alerts you to new ones as they arise.
-Minerva scans your network quickly using a combination of Nmap and a 3-pass scanning technique to identify hosts and open ports.
+Probus is a network scanner that identifies security vulnerabilities in your network and alerts you to new ones as they arise.
+Probus scans your network quickly using a combination of Nmap and a 3-pass scanning technique to identify hosts and open ports.
 It then uses the CVE database to identify vulnerabilities on a per-device basis.

-Minerva is platform-agnostic - built with a FastAPI backend and a React frontend - available as a Docker container.
+Probus is platform-agnostic - built with a FastAPI backend and a React frontend - available as a Docker container.

 ### Features: